|ENGLISH LANGUAGE, LITERATURE AND CREATIVE WRITING|

 The English department offers two fields within the M.A.
-Program in English: Literature and Language and, Literature and Creative Writing.
-Within the Literature and Language field, there are two options: the Thesis Option and the Course Work Option.
+Program in English: Language and Literature and, Creative Writing and Language and Literature.
+Within the Language and Literature field, there are two options: the Thesis Option and the Course Work Option.

-The Literature and Creative Writing field allows students to combine graduate-level study of literature with advanced work on creative writing in a two-term workshop and by developing a significant independent writing project.
-Within the Literature and Language field, the Course Work Option offers exposure to a wide variety of topics in literature, composition and rhetoric, and theory.
+The Creative Writing and Language and Literature field allows students to combine graduate-level study of literature with advanced work on creative writing in a two-term workshop and by developing a significant independent writing project.
+Within the Language and Literature field, the Course Work Option offers exposure to a wide variety of topics in literature, composition and rhetoric, and theory.
 The Thesis Option allows students to investigate a single topic in depth through independent, extended research with faculty supervision.